 The Shuar are a large indigenous Amerindian population inhabiting the lowland Amazonas region of southeastern Ecuador.
-Traditionally forager-horticulturalists living in small, scattered household clusters, they are currently experiencing varying degrees of market integration and lifestyle change.
-Many Shuar are now living in communities connected by road to larger towns, have electricity, and are engaged in wage labor.
-Others living in more isolated areas are only beginning to undergo initial stages of modernization and continue to practice a largely traditional way of life.
-Despite recent development of infrastructure in some regions of their territory, Shuar diet remains generally poor and their burden of infectious disease heavy, particularly among children.
+Historically forager-horticulturalists living in small, scattered households, they are currently experiencing varying degrees of market integration and lifestyle change.
+Many Shuar now live in communities connected by road to large towns, have electricity, and engage in wage labor.
+Others living in more isolated areas continue to practice a largely "traditional" way of life.
+Despite recent development of infrastructure in some regions of their territory, Shuar diet remains generally inadequate.
+Their burden of infectious and parasitic disease is heavy, particularly among children.

-My research among the Shuar is performed as part of The Shuar Health and Life history Project (SHLHP; co-PIs: Dr. Lawrence Sugiyama and Dr. J. Josh Snodgrass of the University of Oregon), a highly collaborative interdisciplinary research effort initiated in Ecuador in 2005.
-I have been particularly interested in exploring the nature of Shuar childhood growth and its often-complex relationship with market integration, immune activity, and energetics.
-This work takes advantage of the large dataset of the SHLHP as well as novel longitudinal measures of childhood short-term growth and a diverse panel of immune function biomarkers and state-of-the-art metabolic measures.
-My research among the Shuar has been funded by the National Science Foundation, the Leakey Foundation, and Harvard University.
+My research among the Shuar is performed as part of The Shuar Health and Life history Project (SHLHP; Directors: Drs.
+Larry Sugiyama and Josh Snodgrass of the University of Oregon), a highly collaborative interdisciplinary research effort initiated in Ecuador in 2005.
+I have been particularly interested in investigating the nature of Shuar childhood growth and its complex relationship with market integration, immune activity, and energetics.
+This work takes advantage of the large dataset of the SHLHP as well as novel longitudinal measures of childhood short-term growth, immune function biomarkers, and direct metabolic measures.
+My research among the Shuar has been externally funded by the National Science Foundation and the Leakey Foundation.

-The Garisakang are a clan of approximately 500 individuals living in an isolated region of the Middle Ramu River Valley in lowland Papua New Guinea.
-Members of the Sogerum language group, they are currently concentrated predominantly in a single community and continue to practice a largely traditional subsistence pattern based on small-scale horticulture, foraging, hunting, and fishing.
-Although several changes among the Garisakang are now taking place (e.g., the first primary school in the region was introduced in 2011), modern infrastructure and integration into the market economy remain minimal.
-Garisakang social organization is patrilocal with mixed monogamy/polygyny, while demographics are are characterized by universal natural fertility and large realized family sizes.
+The Garisakang are an indigenous population of approximately 500 individuals living in an isolated section of the Middle Ramu River Valley in lowland Papua New Guinea.
+Members of the Sogerum language group, they currently live predominantly in a single community.
+They continue to practice a mixed subsistence pattern based on small-scale horticulture, foraging, hunting, and fishing.
+Although the Garisakang are experiencing a number of important changes (e.g., the first primary school in the region was introduced in 2011), modern infrastructure and integration into the market economy remain relatively minimal.
+Garisakang social organization is patrilocal with mixed monogamy/polygyny.
+Demographics are characterized by universal natural fertility and large realized family sizes.
+Adoption is common.